 "Over the past several months, Ontario Health Teams have demonstrated remarkable responsiveness to the COVID-19 outbreak by simplifying the purchase of personal protective equipment, supporting the staffing of long-term care homes and assessment centers and expanding virtual care options," said Christine Elliott, Deputy Premier and Minister of Health.
 "They've done so by breaking down long-standing barriers to better connect care, both in support of patients and our brave frontline heroes.
 The announcement of a new Ontario Health Team in Eastern Ottawa will build on this success as we continue to implement our plan to defeat COVID-19."

-The Ottawa East Ontario Health Team will focus on treating patients with chronic obstructive pulmonary disease and associated comorbidities.
+The Ontario Health Team of Ottawa East will focus on treating patients with chronic obstructive pulmonary disease and associated comorbidities.
 Services will be offered in both official languages.

-"The new Ottawa East Ontario Health Team is excellent news for Eastern Ottawa region and the Francophone community," said Caroline Mulroney, Minister of Francophone Affairs and Minister of Transportation.
+"The new Ontario Health Team of Ottawa East is excellent news for Eastern Ottawa region and the Francophone community," said Caroline Mulroney, Minister of Francophone Affairs and Minister of Transportation.
 "Completely bilingual, made up of 33 organisations including family physicians and the highly skilled staff at Montfort Hospital, this new Ontario Health Team will better connect care for all patients and families with interconnected programs and services in both English and French."